madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ##### Designing with clarity, choice, and empathy means giving patients more than just numbers on a screen – it means helping them feel informed, prepared, and a little more in control of their care journey.

-One of the core requirements was making the patient portal fully functional on mobile – no standalone app, just a responsive web experience across all screen sizes.
+One of the core requirements was making CareSpace fully functional on mobile – no standalone app, just a responsive web experience across all screen sizes.

 {% include figure.html src="mobile-views.png"
 caption="Making the labs experience accessible meant designing across screen sizes and devices."